Consumers today expect more from brands than ever before.

 To put it simply, it’s all about who makes the first move:

-- Reactive service is when a customer makes the first move to solve a problem
+- Reactive customer service is when a customer has to reach to a company representative

-- Proactive service is when you make the first move
+- Proactive customer service is when you make the first move

-Erring on the side of proactive and putting your customers first will not only improve your brand’s reputation, but it can also boost your bottom line.
-In fact, 60% of brands report an increase of sales when they improve customer service.
+Erring on the side of proactive and putting your customers first will not only improve your brand’s reputation but can also boost your bottom line.
+In fact, 60% of brands reported an increase in sales when they improve customer service.